ncarbo/catalan-evolution/README.md

 Several extensions are planned for a future version of the project:

-- **Document-level weighting as the main analytical unit**
+- **Document-level weighting**

-  The current analysis primarily relies on corpus-level frequencies, so longer documents have greater influence.
-A future version could use mean document-level frequencies as the main indicator, giving each document equal weight and reducing sensitivity to highly unequal document lengths.
+  The current analysis  relies on corpus-level frequencies, so longer documents may have greater influence.
+A future version could use mean document-level frequencies as the main indicator, giving each document equal weight and reducing impact of highly unequal document lengths.

 - **Pre/post period prediction**

   Train an interpretable classifier, such as logistic regression, to predict whether a document belongs to an earlier or later historical period based on its linguistic features.
-This would help identify which features are most informative of temporal change.

-- **Linguistic representation and temporal PCA / clustering**

-  Represent documents or time periods as multidimensional linguistic feature vectors and use dimensionality-reduction methods such as PCA to study broader temporal trajectories.
-Clustering could also be used to detect groups of periods with similar linguistic profiles.

 - **More rigorous change-point detection**

-  Replace the current exploratory two-segment regression approach with a statistically stronger change-point framework.
+  Replace the current exploratory two-segment regression approach with a statistically stronger change-point.
 Possible extensions include penalized segmentation, model-selection criteria such as AIC/BIC or probabilistic/Bayesian change-point models.

 - **Probabilistic modelling of diachronic change**